LaunchPlatform/beanhub-import/README.md

 Read the [documentations here](https://beanhub-import-docs.beanhub.io/).

-**Note**: This project is still in early stage, still subject to rapid major changes

 Please also checkout our blog posts about the BeanHub Import and BeanHub Connect features based on this tool:
 - [BeanHub Import - One small step closer to fully automating transaction importing](https://beanhub.io/blog/2024/05/27/introduction-of-beanhub-import/)
 - [BeanHub Connect - one giant leap with fully automatic bank transactions import from 12,000+ financial institutions in 17 countries for all Beancount users!](https://beanhub.io/blog/2024/06/24/introduction-of-beanhub-connect/)